All Products

 References

-• Multi-zone load balancing is a deployment solution commonly used in high availability scenarios for data services.
+• Multi-zone load balancing is a deployment solution commonly used in high availability (HA) scenarios for data services.
 If an application that is deployed across zones does not have sufficient resources to handle heavy workloads, you may want ACK to create a specific number of nodes in each zone of the application.
 For more information, see Configure auto scaling for cross-zone deployment.

 • For more information about how to create custom images to accelerate horizontal pod autoscaling in complex scenarios, see Create custom images.